forwinder15/learndiesels/content/posts/2019-08-19--the-best-ratchet-for-professional-mechanics/index.md

 ## Aspects to consider when shopping for a ratchet

 All of the factors are important in Ratchets.
 Look through and learn all the different aspects.
-I learned a lot from writing it and I hope it's helpful.
+I learned a lot from writing it, and I hope it's helpful.

 **Tooth or position count**

 The number of teeth on the gear of a ratchet will affect the arc at which you can operate.
-If you are working in a tighter spot, then the higher tooth count is going to be beneficial.
+If you are working in a tighter spot, then the higher tooth count will be beneficial.
 You will be able to grab more teeth and have the power to turn that bolt loose where others would be stuck, and you would be hunting a wrench that will fit. 🔧

 We have seen the race to the highest tooth count over the last few years.
 In fact, one of my favorite ratchets is the 120 tooth count Gear-wrench.
 One issue is some of these higher count ratchets can have more chance of slippage.
 More teeth can equal less strength.